 We focus work in our priority landscapes – areas selected on the basis of national biodiversity priorities, location of existing reserves and opportunities for strategic partnerships.

 Today we work across 11.3 million hectares of land.
-Our reserves and partnerships protect threatened ecosystems and 6,359 species of plants and animals, including at least 243 threatened species.
+Our reserves and partnerships protect threatened ecosystems and 6,359 species of plants and animals, including at least 243 threatened species (see our annual Impact Report for details).